 Trailhead: Wolfe Ranch

 Even though this is only a 3-mile round-trip hike, it’s not what I’d consider super easy.
 It has a section of steep slick rock that will certainly wake up the thighs.

 If it’s hot, be sure to do this hike early or late, and even if it’s not hot, hike it early or late to avoid the long line of crowds that want to get IG famous with a picture under the arch.

 Also, there is a narrow ledge that you have to walk right before you get to the arch so please don’t hike this if it’s icy or if you are terrified of heights.

-Note that if you don’t want to do this hike, or really care about being IG famous by posing for a picture under it, you can drive to the lower viewpoint and take a picture from a distance or do the .5 mile steep trek and get even better pictures from afar.
-But you cannot hike to delicate arch from these viewpoints.
+Note that if you don’t want to do this hike, or care about being IG famous by posing for a picture under it, you can drive to the lower viewpoint and take a picture from a distance or do the .5-mile steep trek and get even better pictures from afar.
+But you cannot hike to delicate arches from these viewpoints.

 2 | Landscape Arch: The Best Hike For Young Kids